Orators, Rostrums, and Propaganda Stands, by John Craig Freeman and Funnel Vision by Will Pappenheimer

 Each of the virtual Orators, Rostrums, and Propaganda Stands display a black and white animation from a contemporary mass uprising; Tank Man near Tiananmen Square in Beijing in 1989; the assassination of Neda Agha-Soltan, who was gunned down in the streets of Tehran during the 2009 Iranian election protests; scenes from Tahrir Square in Cairo during the 2011 Arab Spring; and the 2011 Occupy Wall Street uprising.
 Each of these images are juxtaposed, in montage, with frames from the Odessa Steps scene of Sergei Eisenstein‘s historic Battleship Potemkin film.
 When touched, the virtual objects play sound from the uprising.
 The stands call up both the resurgence and nostalgia of current worldwide political idealism as they re-imagine the museum plaza in the function of the public square.

-- To view the work on any late model iPhone or Android, enter http://m.layar.com/open/lacma in your web browser or download any free code reader app (http://redlaser.com) now, press the scan button and aim at this code
+- To view the work on location at LACMA, using any late model iPad, iPhone or Android, download the free Layar Augmented Reality Browser (http://layar.com) and scan this code